TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Related Work

 \section{Related Work}

-\textbf{Classical Stereo Vision.} Classical algorithms for stereo vision can mainly be divided into three modules: matching cost computation, cost regularization, and disparity optimization.
-For cost regularization, local approaches calculate disparities based on the neighboring pixels \cite{chen2001fast,muhlmann2002calculating} with the drawback of the sensitivity to occlusions and uniform texture.
-Global methods look globally to the disparity changes for higher accuracy owing to the utilization of non-local constraints.
-These estimations, though, lead to higher computational complexity.
-Semi-global approaches examine both locally to predict better disparities for small regions and also globally to estimate based on the overall content of the images \cite{hirschmuller2005accurate}.
-Later on, the classical work mostly focused on improving the semi-global estimations in terms of accuracy and speed \cite{gehrig2007improving,michael2013real}.
+Classical algorithms for stereo vision can mainly be divided into three modules: matching cost computation, cost regularization, and disparity optimization.
+For cost regularization, local approaches calculate disparities based on the neighboring pixels \cite{chen2001fast,muhlmann2002calculating} with the drawback of the sensitivity to occlusion and uniform texture.
+Alternatively, the global methods consider disparity changes globally to increase accuracy, but at the cost of higher computational complexity.
+The semi-global approaches examines both locally for predicting better disparities for small regions, as well as globally for estimating based on the overall content of the images \cite{hirschmuller2005accurate}.
+After the introduction of semi-global solution, classical work mainly focused on improving its accuracy and speed \cite{gehrig2007improving,michael2013real}.

-\textbf{Deep Learning-based Stereo.} With the rise of deep learning, stereo matching continued to be reformed by these modern techniques.
-Following the general paradigm for stereo reconstruction, deep models can be divided into two categories: the methods that formulate one or some of the steps with a deep learning framework \cite{vzbontar2016stereo,batsos2018cbmv,seki2017sgm}, and the approaches that transfer the full process in an end-to-end scheme \cite{mayer2016large, kendall2017end,chang2018pyramid,guo2019group,zhang2019ga,shamsafar2021mobilestereonet}.
-Following the recent research, our model is also an end-to-end one, processing a 3-tuple sample.
+With the rise of deep learning, stereo matching continued to be reformed by these modern techniques.
+There are two categories of deep models that follow the general paradigm for stereo reconstruction: the methods that formulate one or some of the steps with a deep learning framework \cite{vzbontar2016stereo,batsos2018cbmv,seki2017sgm}, and the approaches that transfer the full process in an end-to-end scheme \cite{mayer2016large, kendall2017end,chang2018pyramid,guo2019group,zhang2019ga,shamsafar2021mobilestereonet}.
+Based on recent advances, our model is end-to-end, but processes a 3-tuple sample.

-\textbf{Multi-view Stereo.} Depth reconstruction can be conducted in a multi-view setting as well.
-The advantage of this strategy is the improved robustness, \eg to occlusion or surface texture.
-Since multi-view stereo is usually designed to deal with a large number of viewpoints, these algorithms are developed differently compared to the classical two-view stereo vision techniques \cite{furukawa2015multi}.
-As an example, a related dataset is DTU \cite{aanaes2016large} consisting of 49 or 64 captured images per scene.
-More importantly, in multi-view methods, the images are captured at unconstrained camera poses, restricting the possibility of fusing the information from different pairs of images.
-In our multi-view design, we have an array of axis-aligned cameras, in which the matching pixels locate at the same horizontal line.
-As a result, the fusion of the stereo pairs is achievable.